calebstride/calebstride.github.io/resources/siteContent/04_blog/98_themes.md

 ---
 title: Webpage Colour Themes
 header: Webpage Colour Themes
-description: A blog post on a quick way to change the theme in a html page with css and javascript
+description: A quick way to change the theme in a html page with css and javascript
+type: blog
+creationDate: 2023-11-16
 ---

 ### Problem